Avastin® (bevacizumab) is a tumor-starving

 Everyone reacts differently to Avastin therapy.
 So, it's important to know what the side effects are.
 Although some people may have a life-threatening side effect, most do not.
 Your doctor will stop treatment if any serious side effects occur.
 Be sure to contact your health care team if there are any signs of these side effects.

-Infusion-related reactions.
+• Infusion-related reactions.
 These were uncommon with the first dose (less than 3% of patients).
-0.2% of patients had severe reactions.
-Infusion-related reactions include high blood pressure or severe high blood pressure that may lead to stroke, trouble breathing, decreased oxygen in red blood cells, a serious allergic reaction, chest pain, headache, tremors, and excessive sweating.
+0.4% of patients had severe reactions.
+Infusion-related reactions include high blood pressure or severe high blood pressure that may lead to stroke, trouble breathing, decreased oxygen in red blood cells, serious allergic reactions, chest pain, headache, tremors, and excessive sweating.
 Your doctor or nurse will monitor you for signs of infusion-related reactions

 Side effects seen most often